 Deadheading and Pruning

-Pruning: After flowering cut back the stems to tidy the plant and promote new growth.
+Pruning: After flowering cut back the stems to tidy the plant and help with new growth.

 Pests and Diseases Management

-Dimorphotheca is generally pest-free but can be susceptible to certain issues.
+Dimorphotheca is generally free of pests but can be susceptible to certain ones.

 Common Pests